CalcagnoLoic/PewPew/README.md

 # PewPew

-Création d'un petit jeu du type *'Space invaders'* via Canvas
+Creation of a small game like *'Space invaders'* via Canvas

 ![](assets/img/demo.png)

-Le jeu n'est pas encore opérationnel.
-Les masques de collision ne fonctionnent pas encore..
+The game is not yet operational.
+Collision masks are not working yet.

 [PewPew](https://calcagnoloic.github.io/PewPew/)